trevisanj/PFANT/README.md

 plot-spectra.py --ovl flux.norm.nulbad.0.060 flux.norm.nulbad.0.080 flux.norm.nulbad.0.100 flux.norm.nulbad.0.120 flux.norm.nulbad.0.140
 ```

-This should generate a plot with several curves overlapped.
+should generate a plot with several curves overlapped.
 Figure 4 shows a zoomed
 area of this plot.

 ![](figures/fwhms.png)

-Figure 4 - plots showing zoomed convolved spectra with FWHM = 0.06 to 0.14.
+Figure 4 - plots showing zoomed convolved spectra with FWHM varying from 0.06 to 0.14.

 ### 3.2.5 Running the four calculation steps at once